-Permaculture and project based learning
+Permaculture and project-based learning

-The Green School is built on permaculture principles, and also includes elements of mindfulness.
-Project based learning is an important element of the educational approach.
+Permaculture principles and mindfulness are main elements of The Green School in Bali.
+Project-based learning is an important element of the educational approach.
 When children have an idea, they are given the support and resources to execute it.
-For example, a few 9 year old children were supported to acquired chickens, so they can sell the eggs at the local farmers market.
+For example, a few 9-year-old children were supported in their wish to acquire chickens.
+Now they sell the eggs at the local farmers market.
 Another project has red worms feasting on kitchen scraps and water, creating worm compost tea.
 This ‘liquid gold’ is sold at the farmers market as well.
-In the garden, children can build their own version of the aquaponics system – a clever closed loop system where the excretion of fish feeds the plants, and the plants clean the water for the fish.
+In the garden, children can build an aquaponics system – a clever closed-loop system where the excretion of fish feeds the plants, and the plants clean the water for the fish.

 The instructional frame focuses on core intellectual competencies that require repetition to become proficient, like literacy, numeracy, and languages other than English.

-The experiential frame links students to real life experiences via workplaces where adults operate commercially and via practical opportunities that arise anywhere in the learning village.
+The experiential frame links students to real-life experiences via workplaces where adults operate commercially and via practical opportunities that arise anywhere in the learning village.

-Silence and contemplation
+Silence and contemplation at school

-The Balinese connection
+The Bali connection

-The Kul Kul connection project at Green School is an ongoing effort to connect to the local community.
+The Kul Kul connection project at Green School is an ongoing effort to include students from the local community.
 A Kul Kul is a traditional Balinese instrument made of wood.
 Every community has one, and it is used to signal the community that it is time to gather, time to celebrate, or if there is an emergency.
 The aim at Green School is to have a local student representation of 20%.
-Currently there are 31 full time local scholars, not yet the goal of 20%.
-To enable the inclusion of the local community, money needs to be raised to support families paying school fees.
-School fees at Green School are about 10 to 15.000USD annually.
+Currently, there are 31 full-time scholars from the local community, the goal is not yet reached.
+School fees at Green School are about 10 to 15.000 USD annually.
+So, raising money is crucial to support families to pay the school fees.
 In addition to donors, the daily tours contribute to the fundraising, and so does the Kembali recycling initiative.

-The so called Heart of School is made of 7km of bamboo, and resembles three connected vortexes spinning in opposing directions.
-There is a total of 8 breezy classrooms and a traditional wood carver is making the immense effort to carve all the student names into the bamboo poles.
+Bamboo is the main component of the buildings at the Green School in Bali.
+It is really unique and a wonderful sight to see.
+The so-called Heart of School is made of 7km of bamboo and resembles three connected vortexes spinning in opposing directions.
+There is a total of 8 breezy classrooms and a traditional woodcarver is making the immense effort to carve all the student names into the bamboo poles.
 Names of donors that help local kids go to Green School will also be carved into the bamboo poles.

 Off the grid (for a day)